Woodland Creek

 Woodland Creek is a stream in Thurston County in the U.S. state of Washington.
 It is a tributary to Henderson Inlet.

+History

 Woodland Creek took its name from Woodland, Washington, an early variant name of the city of Lacey, which in turn was named after Isaac Wood, an early settler.

+Recreation

+Woodland Creek Community Park in Lacey takes its name from the stream.
+A pedestrian bridge spans over the creek connecting the park to the Karen Fraser Woodland Trail.